BlackbirdDigital/wp-theme-scaffold/README.md

 1. Is custom post type ready.
 Template-parts like `content.php` are ready to be extended like `content-customslug.php`, and different ways of viewing posts are accounted for with `excerpt.php` and potentially others.
 2. Includes a workflow for custom Gutenberg blocks that are theme-specific.
 3. Includes a starting point with `theme.json` and a framework for utilizing the custom space for global properties.

+## Theming Approach

+In WordPress 5.8, the [theme.json](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) file was introduced as a way to configure a theme for interoperability with the Gutenberg editor.
+You can read the link for details, but one of the key aspects of `theme.json` that we are making heavy use of in this scaffold is the [automatic generation of CSS custom properties](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/#css-custom-properties-presets-custom).

+In this scaffold, we make use of the `settings.custom` property to define all of our [Design Tokens](https://css-tricks.com/what-are-design-tokens/).
+This is a single source of truth for things that the Gutenberg editor will inherit, such as colors, font families & sizes, and layout widths, but also additional properties as needed. **In general, we prefer to define "variables" for our theme here instead of in Sass.**

 ## Scaffold Contents